A Breakdown of Aid & Contribution Calculations

 It is the student's responsibility to notify the Financial Aid Office of any changes to the spouse's employment status during the academic year at which time an aid award adjustment may be made.
 The Financial Aid Office will also request documentation to verify the spouse's status as unemployed, full time student or primary childcare provider.

 Students may opt to borrow additional loan funds to compensate for the calculated spouse contribution up to their Cost of Attendance.
 However, any additional borrowing for this purpose will not be eligible for the COAP program.

 The Law School expects all students to finance a portion of their education with loans.
 We strive to minimize and equalize our students’ debt load.
 We allocate our grant resources to students with the greatest financial need and use a formula which increases the proportion of grant as total need increases.

-In 2015-2016, students will be expected, depending on the class year, to meet the first $42,000, $43,000 or $44,000 of their need with loans.
+In 2015-2016, students were expected, depending on the class year, to meet the first $42,000, $43,000 or $44,000 of their need with loans.
+(Unit loan amount determinations for 2016-2017 will be made in February 2016).
 Students whose total need is less than this amount will normally receive only loan assistance.
 Students whose need exceeds this amount will receive grants.
 Further need, which exceeds the basic budget, is usually met in the form of additional loans.

 While law school debt may seem daunting, all YLS graduates are eligible to apply for the Law School’s post-graduate loan forgiveness program (COAP).